Internet Freedom Foundation: Zombie Tracker

-Zombie Tracker is a tool built by IFF in partnership with Civic Data labs to track cases under Section 66A as a "data-driven evidence-based solution" to highlight the continued use of Section 66A, which was struck down by the Supreme Court of India in Shreya Singhal v.
+Zombie Tracker is a public database developed by IFF in partnership with Civic Data Labs that documents cases still being prosecuted under Section 66A of the Information Technology Act, despite the Supreme Court striking down the provision in Shreya Singhal v.
 Union of India.
+The tool is named 'Zombie Tracker' as a metaphor for the 'zombie' nature of the legal provision—officially killed by judicial order but continuing to haunt the criminal justice system through ongoing prosecutions.
 The tracker along with strategic litigation lead to a closure of all 66A cases.

-The Zombie Tracker dataset was used in Supreme Court proceedings that ordered states to purge such cases in October 2022; Newslaundry reported on the order, referencing the underlying litigation.
-The dataset was based off an empirical study in a research paper by Apar Gupta and Abhinav Sekhri calling attention to the continued use of Section 66A of the IT Act, despite the Supreme Court striking it down.
+Newslaundry reported on the order, referencing the underlying litigation.
+The dataset was based on an empirical study in a research paper by Apar Gupta and Abhinav Sekhri calling attention to the continued use of Section 66A of the IT Act, despite the Supreme Court striking it down.

 Project Panoptic

 Project Panoptic tracks the development and implementation of facial recognition technology projects in India with an aim to increase transparency and accountability around the use of Facial recognition technology in India.
 The tracker was built by IFF along with volunteers from Datakind and Frappe.
-As of November 2021, Project Panoptic has been tracking 78 FRT projects across the country, with an estimated cost of 9.6 billion rupees.
-IFF's Project Panoptic along with Amnesty International and Article 19, launched the Hyderabad leg of BanTheScan campaign.
+As of November 2021, Project Panoptic tracked 78 facial recognition technology (FRT) projects across India, with the tracked projects collectively budgeted at approximately 9.6 billion Indian rupees.
+Project Panoptic along with Amnesty International and Article 19, launched the Hyderabad leg of BanTheScan campaign.
 Hyderabad is one of the most surveilled cities in the world, with 600,000 cameras monitoring its citizens all the time.
+By 2024, the tracker had expanded to document over 120 government FRT tenders, providing the most comprehensive public database of India's facial recognition procurement and deployment.